The Power of Social Media: Networking With Peer Medical Professionals

 Learn more about utilizing social media for your practice by reading our blog, “TikTok & Bedside Manner: What’s the Connection?“

 Online Networking in a World With No Conferences

 Right now it’s more important to connect with other professionals online than ever before.
-Due to the concerns that COVID-19 brings, large conferences and opportunities to network with professionals in-person have been cancelled or indefinitely postponed.
-But with the power of the internet and social media you can participate in larger virtual conferences or smaller virtual gatherings with a few peers.
+Due to the concerns that COVID-19 brings, large conferences and opportunities to network with professionals in person have been canceled or indefinitely postponed.
+But with the power of the internet and social media, you can participate in larger virtual conferences or smaller virtual gatherings with a few peers.